adjakka/Capstone_Projects/Capstone_2/README.md

  3. Convert the descriptions column to a list and have that run through Tensorflow's Universal Sentence Encoder .
 This computes a numpy   array of length 512 for each description.
  4. Calculate the cosine similarities matrix of all the embeddings in the file.
  5. Plot the images of the products using the url in the source file.
- 6. Analyze results and possibly the plot descriptions as well.
+ 6. Analyze results and possibly the product descriptions as well.
     Steps 3,4,5 and 6 can be followed by referring to my files in the [notebooks folder](https://github.com/adjakka/Springboard_Capstone_Projects/tree/master/Capstone_2/notebooks) **[Please look for files with the word "semantic" here]**